 It begins with a humid summer morning as she mixes the green of clover, a set of ozonic notes, and ambrette.
 This is the scent of daybreak.
 The ambrette provides a little humidity.
 The clover is a smart surrogate for grass.
 The rest is that hazy morning light.

 This brings us to the violet accord.
 She uses a lot of violet, but I think there is almost as much iris.
 Together they make a hyper-real violet scent.
 She then uses petrichor to coat it in droplets of dew.
 Violet leaf and vetiver form a green underpinning of leafiness.

 The base accord is the slightly damp dirt they grow in.
 The iris helps here as the rhizome meets the use of geosmin to form the accord of dark soil.
 As all three accords come together it is what my patch of violets smells like first thing in the morning.

 Violettes de L’Aube has 10-12 hour longevity and moderate sillage in the Voile de Parfum concentration I tested.

 I usually try not to compare other perfumes but this one constantly had me thinking of another dewy floral; Olivia Giacobetti’s En Passant.
 She captures lilac after a spring rainstorm right down to the ground it grows in.
 Violettes de L’Aube is its contemporary.
 In this case Ms. Hurwitz produces a spectacular purple (D)awn. (pun intended)

-Disclosure: this review was based on a sample provided by DSH Perfumes.
+Disclosure: This review is based on a sample provided by DSH Perfumes